Qualitative and Generalized Differentiation Properties of Optimal Value Functions with Applications to Duality: Qualitative Properties of Optimal Value Functions

-In this section, several qualitative properties of the optimal value function are investigated, including semicontinuity, near convexity, and Lipschitz continuity, as they are fundamental in variational analysis and duality theory.
+In this section, we study several qualitative properties of the optimal value function \eqref{optimalfunction} including semicontinuity, Lipschitzian behavior, and near convexity that are fundamental in variational analysis and optimization.
+In some cases, the near convexity assumptions play an essential role.
+We begin with the following description of the domain of \eqref{optimalfunction}.